 Partner benefits and statement credits

 - DoorDash DashPass Subscription, plus $10 monthly discount.
 Receive complimentary access to DashPass—a membership for both DoorDash and Caviar—for at least one year when you activate by December 31, 2027.
-DoorDash members get up to $10 off a month on non-restaurant orders.
+DashPass members get up to $10 off a month on non-restaurant orders.

 - $50 Chase Travel℠ annual credit.
 Earn up to $50 in statement credits each account anniversary year for hotels stays purchased through Chase Travel.